cloudevents/spec/discovery.md

 In the case of `202 Accepted` the Discovery Endpoint MUST include an HTTP `Location` Header in the response pointing to an endpoint that the client can use to determine the status of the delete.
+The format/location of this endpoint is an implementation choice and out of scope for this specification.

 A successful HTTP `GET` to the `Location` endpoint MUST either return:
 - `200 OK` meaning the the original Service was successfully deleted